w3f/polkadot-wiki/docs/learn/learn-proxies.md

 ![anon vs stash plot](../assets/anons_&_multisigs.png)

 If Charly wants to leave the multisig, a new any proxy can be added to Anon and Charly can be removed (by himself or by the new any proxy).
+Note that the multisig also contains Bob that in this specific example does not do anything.

-:::note Proxy calls
+:::note

 To use an anonymous proxy within a multisig you need to use the Extrinsic Tab and generate a `proxy.proxy` extrinsic.
 If you try to sign a multisig transaction using the anonymous proxy you will be prompted with a warning.
 Remember, you cannot sign something directly if you do not have a private key.